jeremyendratno/My-Portfolio/README.md

 # Stickiz
 Stickiz is a text storing apps that can be neatly categorized and be used on the keyboard extension.

-Stickiz is a solo project app that was made to learn keyboard extension.
+Stickiz is a personal project that i made to learn keyboard extension.
 This app data is stored in CoreData and shared with keyboard extension by app group.
-The app is made with UIKit and the keyboard extension made with SwiftUI, both of them were made with simple design.
+The app is made with UIKit and the keyboard extension made with SwiftUI, both of them were made with no design in mind.

 Repository Link: https://github.com/jeremyendratno/Stickiz <br>
 Publication: Not Available